The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Evolution in Galaxy Spectra at

 The hydrogen recombination lines provide the most direct constraint on the presence of strong bursts.
 If strong bursts become more common at $z>9$, we should see an increase in the presence of galaxies with extremely large H$\beta$ and H$\gamma$ EWs.
 We have demonstrated that $23^{+8}_{-7}\%$ of the $z>9$ galaxies in our sample present extremely strong H$\beta$ (EW $>240$~\AA) or H$\gamma$ emission lines (EW $>80$~\AA) linked to very young stellar populations formed in recent bursts.
 Using the spectroscopic sample at $6<z<9$, we can test whether this population is becoming more common at earlier epochs.

 Because H$\beta$ emission lines have higher S/N ratios than H$\gamma$ emission lines, we primarily focus on the fraction of galaxies with strong H$\beta$ (EW $>240$~\AA) at $6<z<9$.
 All of the $401$ $6<z<9$ galaxies in our spectroscopic sample have deep enough spectra to reach H$\beta$ EW limit of $<240$~\AA\ at $3\sigma$, and $41$ of them show strong H$\beta$ with EW $>240$~\AA.
 This indicates a fraction of strong H$\beta$ emitters of $10^{+2}_{-2}\%$.
+This fraction is consistent with that inferred from the $6<z<9$ sample in \citet{Roberts-Borsani2024} ($11\%$).
 We also quantify the fraction of strong H$\gamma$ emitters (EW $>80$~\AA) at $6<z<9$ using the subset of systems with spectra reaching H$\gamma$ EW limit of $<80$~\AA\ at $3\sigma$ ($141$ objects).
 Among this subsample, we identify $13$ galaxies with H$\gamma$ EW $>80$~\AA, indicating a fraction of $9^{+3}_{-2}\%$ that is similar to the fraction of strong H$\beta$ emitters.
 This reveals that strong Balmer line emitters (H$\beta$ EW $>240$~\AA\ or equivalently H$\gamma$ EW $>80$~\AA) are $\simeq2\times$ more common at $z>9$ than at $6<z<9$ (left panel of Figure~\ref{fig:eelg_frac}), as would be expected if $z>9$ galaxies are significantly more likely to be undergoing strong bursts of star formation.

 We can also investigate the evolution in the mean H$\beta$ EW, using composite spectra centered at $z\simeq6.5$, $7.5$, and $8.5$ (see Appendix~\ref{sec:z6to9}) together with our composite at $z>9$.
 We find $103$~\AA\ ($z\simeq6.5$), $108$~\AA\ ($z\simeq7.5$), $136$~\AA\ ($z\simeq8.5$), while our $z>9$ composite is characterized by H$\beta$ EW $=150$~\AA\ (Table~1).
 Hence our data support mild evolution in the mean H$\beta$ EWs, with slightly larger values at $z>9$ (left panel of Figure~\ref{fig:ew_z}), similar to what was reported in \citet{Roberts-Borsani2024}.